room1805/NeurIPS2024/README.md

 4. Iteration Head: A Mechanistic Study of Chain-of-Thought
 5. The Evolution of Statistical Induction Heads: In-Context Learning Markov Chains
 6. SELMA: Learning and Merging Skill-Specific Text-to-Image Experts with Auto-Generated Data
+7. On Affine Homotopy between Language Encoders
+8. Cooperate or Collapse: Emergence of Sustainable Cooperation in a Society of LLM Agents